ECG-Based Patient Identification: A Comprehensive Evaluation Across Health and Activity Conditions: Materials and Methods

-Two lists are necessary for constructing each EKM: i) a clean and filtered EKG signal and ii) a list of the R peaks of this EKG signal.
-These lists are obtained through the Pan and Tompkins algorithm~\cite{pantompkins}.
-Thus, the unfiltered EKG signal and the sampling frequency are provided to this algorithm, with the signal then being detrended.
-The mean distance between R peaks for each signal must also be calculated by using the list of R peaks obtained earlier.
+Two lists are necessary for constructing each EKM: i) a clean and filtered EKG signal and ii) a list of the R peaks of this EKG signal. {The first list is the cleaned ECG signal after filtering out noise, and the second is a list of the R-peaks, which are used as reference points for aligning heartbeats.} These lists are obtained through the Pan and Tompkins algorithm~\citep{pantompkins}, {which is a widely used method to detect R-peaks in ECG signals}.
+Thus, the unfiltered EKG signal and the sampling frequency are provided to this algorithm, with the signal then being detrended. {Detrending removes any baseline drift from the ECG, making the signal more suitable for processing.} The mean distance between R peaks for each signal must also be calculated by using the list of R peaks obtained earlier.

-With this information, the creation of all \ac{ekm} from the chosen database can proceed.
-The process for creating a single \ac{ekm} is detailed in Algorithm \ref{alg:oneEKM}.
+With this information, the creation of all \gls{ekm} from the chosen database can proceed. { The process for creating each EKM involves using the cleaned ECG segments and aligning the R-peaks across a set of beats to form an image that can be fed into the CNN for classification.} The process for creating a single \gls{ekm} is detailed in Algorithm \ref{alg:oneEKM}.
 This involves creating a segment, based on the values of $\alpha$ and $\mu$, for each peak within the window, concatenating and aligning these segments, and repeating this process for the entire window.

-Proceeding to Algorithm \ref{alg:EKM} following the creation of the \ac{ekm}, standardization of the \ac{ekm} is undertaken.
-Subsequently, an image of the \ac{ekm} is generated by plotting it in the form of a heatmap and being saved.
-The process is repeated for subsequent windows until all the signal or the desired number of \ac{ekm}s are obtained.
-The process of creating \ac{ekm}s is repeated for each user in the databases discussed in Section \ref{subsec:data}.
-For example, for the \ac{nsrdb} dataset, a specific number of images per user, such as 3000, are obtained by repeating the process.
-However, for the \ac{gudb}, \ac{ptbdb}, and \ac{mitdb} datasets, since the \ac{ekg}s for each user are shorter, the entire signal is used to extract as many \ac{ekm}s as possible.
-Therefore, the number of \ac{ekm}s may vary among datasets, users, and \ac{bpf}s.
+Proceeding to Algorithm \ref{alg:EKM} following the creation of the \gls{ekm}, standardization of the \gls{ekm} is undertaken. {Standardization scales the values in the EKM to a consistent range (e.g., -1 to 1) so that they can be effectively processed by the CNN.} Subsequently, an image of the \gls{ekm} is generated by plotting it in the form of a heatmap and being saved.
+The process is repeated for subsequent windows until all the signal or the desired number of \gls{ekm}s are obtained.
+The process of creating \gls{ekm}s is repeated for each user in the databases discussed in Section \ref{subsec:data}.
+For example, for the \gls{nsrdb} dataset, a specific number of images per user, such as 3000, are obtained by repeating the process.
+However, for the \gls{gudb}, \gls{ptbdb}, and \gls{mitdb} datasets, since the \gls{ekg}s for each user are shorter, the entire signal is used to extract as many \gls{ekm}s as possible.
+Therefore, the number of \gls{ekm}s may vary among datasets, users, and \gls{bpf}s.